Russian Blue vs. Chartreux Cat What is the Difference?

 Grooming and Maintenance

-• Russian Blue: Their short, silky fur requires minimal brushing (once a week).
+• Russian Blue: Their short, silky fur doesn’t need much brushing (once a week).

 Health and Lifespan